Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Supplementary Material

 \section{Supplementary Material}

-A supplementary materials document has been provided that contains tables of the energies predicted by the different approaches described here that underlie many of the plots provided in the main text.
+A supplementary materials document has been provided that contains comparisons of the accuracy of our GPR methods to those of other regression techniques and tables of the energies predicted by the different approaches described here that underlie many of the plots provided in the main text.